falcosecurity/falco-website/content/en/docs/alerts/channels.md

 ## Syslog Output

 When configured to send alerts to syslog, a syslog message is sent for each alert.
-The actual format depends on your syslog daemon, but here's an example:
+The actual format depends on your syslog daemon, but here's a simple configuration example:

 ```yaml
 syslog_output:
   enabled: true
 ```

+And its respective entry in the syslog service:

 ```
 Jun  7 10:20:05 ubuntu falco: Sensitive file opened for reading by non-trusted program (user=root command=cat /etc/shadow file=/etc/shadow)
 ```

+{{% alert color="primary" %}}
-Syslog messages are sent with a facility of LOG_USER.
+Syslog messages are sent with a facility of **`LOG_USER`**.\
 The rule's priority is used as the priority of the syslog message.
+{{% /alert %}}

 ## Program Output

-When configured to send alerts to a program, Falco starts the program for each alert and writes its contents to the program's standard input.
+When configured to send alerts to a program, Falco normally starts the program for each alert and writes its contents to the program's standard input.
 You can only configure a single program output (e.g. route alerts to a single program) at a time.

-For example, given a `falco.yaml` configuration of:
+Here you can find an example of how to configure the `program_output` inside the `falco.yaml` file:

 ```yaml
 program_output: